access Tutoring Center

 1:1 Orton Gillingham Reading Tutoring

-Ashley Barlow, IMSE trained Orton Gillingham instructor, will provide 1:1 tutoring that is tailored to your child's level 3 times per week for 45 minutes.
-The tutoring package also involves assessments, progress reporting every two weeks, and extension ideas.
+Ashley Barlow, IMSE trained Orton Gillingham instructor, provides 1:1 tutoring that is tailored to your child's level with fidelity (which normally means it will occur 3 times per week for 45 minutes).
+The tutoring offering also involves assessments, progress reporting every two weeks, and extension ideas.
 This is limited to students that read at 3rd grade reading level and below.
 The Orton-Gillingham approach is a language-based, multisensory approach to teaching reading and writing that was developed in the 1930s by Dr. Samuel Orton and Anna Gillingham.
 It is a structured, systematic, and sequential approach that is designed to help individuals with dyslexia and other reading difficulties to learn to read, write, and spell.
 The Orton-Gillingham approach involves teaching phonemic awareness, phonics, decoding, fluency, and comprehension through a multisensory approach that engages the student's visual, auditory, and kinesthetic-tactile senses.
 The approach is personalized to the individual student's learning needs and progresses at the student's own pace.

 Meet Ashley